Want to create a stunning personal website in WordPress?

 Name your personal website in WordPress under Settings → General (usually your name).

-You will need to install and activate the Yoast SEO plugin under Plugins → Add New.
+You will need to install and activate the Rank Math SEO plugin under Plugins → Add New.

-Once activated, edit your homepage and scroll down to the Yoast section.
-You can control how your SEO title + meta description appears in Google’s desktop and mobile results.
+Once activated, edit your homepage and scroll down to the Rank Math section.
+You can control how SEO titles + meta descriptions appear in Google’s desktop and mobile results.
 For personal websites, your SEO title should usually be your name followed by a few words about yourself (around 55 characters).
 The meta description is longer (around 155 characters).
-Make sure the Yoast Bar is green which means you’re following Google’s character limits.
+Make sure the Rank Math Bar is green which means you’re following Google’s character limits.
 If it’s too long, your snippet may get cut off.
-You can customize the SEO title + meta description for each page/post.
+You can customize the title + meta description for each page/post.

 It will take Google several days to crawl your website and show the new SEO title + meta description, but give it time and it will eventually update.
 To speed up this process, you can Google’s URL Inspection Tool in Search Console (instructions on how to set this up in step 16).